 - Find yourself in Wohl Rose Garden, a gorgeously maintained floral display which can be found behind Sacher Park, in the government quarter.

 Experiencing the Holy City on the weekend during Shabbat (Friday evening to Saturday evening) is a special experience that can’t be compared to a weekend in any other place in the country.
+Be sure to make purchases before everything closes in the early afternoon on Friday.
 Our suggestions for things to do in Jerusalem on a weekend include:

 - Take a weekend stroll: You will watch the streets full of energy in the morning go quiet by late afternoon as Shabbat begins.
-The city will become relaxed and feel almost magical as stores close and everyone take a break for Shabbat. **Be sure to make purchases before everything closes on Friday
+The city will become relaxed and feel almost magical as stores close and everyone takes a break for Shabbat.
+Insider’s tip: one of the most beautiul neighborhoods to explore by foot on Shabbat is Yemin Moshe, pictured above.

-8) Escape the city
+Escape the City

 As captivating as Jerusalem is – the city is also a great base to explore the surrounding areas.
-Take a break from the sites and the noise of city life, and take a tour to Masada, Ein Gedi and the Dead Sea with pickup and drop off from Jerusalem, or explore the stunning North of Israel – the lush Galilee.
+Take a break from the sites and the noise of city life, and take a tour to Masada, Ein Gedi, and the Dead Sea with pickup and drop off from Jerusalem.
+Or explore the stunning North of Israel – the lush Galilee.